CogStack/MedCATtrainer/docs/project_admin.md

 | Doc 1 | Example document text  |
 | Doc 2 | More example text      |

-The **name** column should be the ID (identifier) and unique for that dataset, this is not enforced but recommended for downstream usage of the dataset once annotated.
-The **text** column is the text to be annotated.
+The **name** column should be the ID (identifier) and unique for that dataset, the **text** column is the text to be annotated.
 Example datasets are supplied under docs/example_data/*.csv

 4\.
 Click 'Save' to store the new project.

+### Project Home Screen

-5\.
-Navigate to the home screen (http://localhost:8001/admin/), login with your username and password setup previously.
+Navigate to the home screen (`http://localhost:8001/` or `http://<hostname>:<port>/` depending on your deployment), login with your username and password setup previously.

 ![](_static/img/login.png)

-6\. select your new project to begin annotating documents
+Select your new project to begin annotating documents

 ![](_static/img/available-projects.png)

-<a name="caveats"></a>
+#### Admin Options
+Admin users have extra options on the home screen:

+1. Concepts Imported - specifies if this projects configured CDB Search Filter has been indexed.
+This is described in detail below.
+2. Model Loaded - MedCAT models are loaded into memory (a python dict) once a project is loaded.
+Loading many models with larger trainer deployments can occupy a lot of memory. **Note** Clearing cached models may affect other projects using the same model instance.
+3. Save Model - Write the in memory model to disk - to save the current in memory model state.
+This option is generally not advised as full model training should be done outside the trainer instance ideally.

-## Notes
+### Notes

-**NB.** Example Concept and Vocab databses are freely available on MedCAT [github](https://github.com/CogStack/MedCAT).
+- Example Concept and Vocab databses are freely available on MedCAT [github](https://github.com/CogStack/MedCAT).
 Note.
 UMLS and SNOMED-CT are licensed products so only these smaller trained concept / vocab databases are made available currently.

-More documentation on the creation of UMLS / SNOMED-CT CDBs from respective source data will be released soon.
+- More documentation on the creation of UMLS / SNOMED-CT CDBs from respective source data will be released soon.

-**NNB.** Tasks allow for the creation of meta-annotations and their associated set of values an annotator can use.
+- Tasks allow for the creation of meta-annotations and their associated set of values an annotator can use.
 An example 'meta-annotation' could be 'Temporality'.
 Values could then be 'Past', 'Present', 'Future'.

-**NB** **Please NOTE Firefox and IE are currently not supported**.
+- Please NOTE Firefox and IE are currently not supported**.
 Please use Chrome or Safari.

 ## Concept Picker - CDB Concept Import
 The concept picker is used to: